-Participants can transfer or rollover money from a qualified retirement plan or a traditional Individual Retirement Account $(IRA)^5$ into the TSP.
+Participants can transfer or rollover money from a qualified retirement plan or a traditional Individual Retirement Account (IRA)6 into the TSP.
 A transfer occurs when the qualified retirement plan or traditional IRA sends the eligible distribution directly to the TSP, and a rollover occurs when the qualified retirement plan makes a distribution to the participant and he or she deposits the distribution into the TSP.
-All checks sent to the TSP must be accompanied be Form TSP-60, Request for a Transfer into the TSP 6 , so that the transfer or rollover can be processed.
-Both the participant and the administrator of the qualified retirement plan or the trustee or custodian of the traditional IRA from which the eligible transfer or rollover distribution was made must complete this form.
+All checks sent to the TSP must be accompanied by Form TSP-60, Request for a Transfer into the TSP7, so that the transfer or rollover can be processed.
+Both the participant and the administrator of the qualified retirement plan, or the trustee or custodian of the traditional IRA from which the eligible transfer or rollover distribution was made, must complete this form.
 The form and the check are subject to a number of edits to verify all conditions are met in order for the TSP to process the transfer or rollover.
-Once all edits are passed, the check is prepared by an analyst at the Special Processing Unit (SPU) for deposit.
+Once all edits are passed, the check is prepared by an analyst